jeremenichelli/jeremenichelli.github.io/_posts/2016-04-27-quick-introduction-to-the-intersection-observer-api.md

 In the mean time you can grab [this nice polyfill][1] written by Surma Das from Google or check it out in [Chrome Canary][2].
 Want to see it in action?
 Check out this [living example][3] by Wilson Page.

-If you want to know more, I suggest reading the [explainer][4] present in GitHub's API sketch.
+To know more I suggest reading the [explainer][4] present in GitHub's API sketch.

 [1]: https://github.com/surma-dump/IntersectionObserver/blob/polyfill/polyfill/intersectionobserver-polyfill.js
 [2]: https://www.google.es/chrome/browser/canary.html